John Korner

 John Kørner (born in 1967) is a Danish artist based in Copenhagen.

 Kørner was born in Aarhus, Denmark.
+He attended the Royal Danish Academy of Fine Arts in Copenhagen between 1992 and 1998.
 His paintings feature a mixture of figurative and abstract imagery rendered in watered-down acrylic.
 Some common motifs are people, animals, boats and trees.
 In addition to works on canvas, Korner also paints on ceramics.

-Kørner attended the Royal Danish Academy of Fine Arts in Copenhagen between 1992 and 1998.

 He was awarded an Eckersberg Medal in 2012.